danielharrell/does_music_move/does_music_move.md

 of the gravitational forces at work in such a space.
-And clarified they are---once the use of modulation effectively reduced the modes of chant to diatonic scales.
+And clarified they are---once the use of modulation effectively reduced the modes of chant to the major-minor scale.
 We might finally expect the movement of the center to deepen our sense that we inhabit *one* space, which *contains* the places moved between, rather than many spaces